aws/aws-fpga/hdk/cl/examples/README.md

-# Step by step guide on how to create an AFI from one of the CL examples
+# How To Create an Amazon FPGA Image (AFI) From One of The CL Examples: Step-by-Step Guide

 As a pre-requisite to building the AFI, the developer should have an instance/server with Xilinx Vivado Tools and the necessary Licenses.
 The "FPGA Developer AMI" provided free of charge on AWS Marketplace will be an ideal place to start an instance from.
 See the README.md on the AMI for the details how to launch the FPGA Developer's AMI, install the tools and set up the license.